plmday/Kiwi/README.md

-The syntax is inspired by both the [Creole 1.0](http://www.wikicreole.org/wiki/Creole1.0) Wiki standard and the [txt2tag source format](http://txt2tags.org/manpage.html#markup).
-It is not fixed yet.
+The syntax is inspired by both the [Creole 1.0](http://www.wikicreole.org/wiki/Creole1.0) Wiki standard and the [txt2tag markup](http://txt2tags.org/markup.html).
+It is still in evolution.
-Here is part of it.

 ###2.1.
 Kiwi Headings